Programming in Python

 Python Data Structures & Type Definitions

 As noted above, Python and C have significantly different approaches to data structures and memory management.
 Consequently, the YDBPython wrapper has no data structures that map directly to any C-level structure.
-Rather, the Python wrapper provides a combination of native Python tuples and Key
+Rather, the Python wrapper provides a combination of native Python tuples and Node

 objects for interacting with the underlying YottaDB C API.